 Baitcaster gear ratios also offer high accuracy and efficiency of your reel therefore, it is foremost to know the actual baitcaster gear ratio meaning.
 The reels offer a wide range of gear ratios that can cater to multiple fishing needs.
 For example, lower ratios are suitable for heavy lures such as swimbaits.
 Whereas, with higher ratios, you can cast long distances and target heavy fishes.

 There is so much more to learn about a baitcaster reel gear ratio.
 To provide you with a detailed explanation of what is gear ratio in fishing, I have done extensive research.
-This article has everything you need to know about bait casting reel gear ratios.
+This article has everything you need to know about best all around gear ratio for baitcaster.

 What Does The Gear Ratio Mean On A Fishing Reel? – Baitcaster Gear Ratio Explained

-Gear ratio in fishing reel dictates the number of times a spool can turn with one complete crank of the handle.
-It is the ratio between the number of spool turns and a single crank of the handle hence called the gear ratio.
+Gear ratio in a baitcaster dictates the number of times a spool can turn with one complete crank of the handle.
+The ratio between the number of spool turns and a single crank of the handle hence called the baitcaster gear ratio.
 The figures of a gear ratio will look like X.Y: Z with Z always being 1.
 It is because Z represents the one complete turn of the handle.
 On the other hand, X.Y is the spool revolution.